Lane Thomas Player Props: Nationals vs. Guardians

 Lane Thomas At The Plate

-- Thomas leads Washington with a slugging percentage of .352, fueled by two extra-base hits.
+- Thomas has an OPS of .710, fueled by an OBP of .365 and a team-best slugging percentage of .345 this season.

-- Among qualifying hitters, he ranks 43rd in batting average, while his on-base percentage ranks 71st and he is 139th in slugging.
+- Among qualified hitters, he ranks 46th in batting average, while his on-base percentage ranks 79th and he is 145th in slugging.

-- Thomas has reached base via a hit in 10 games this year (of 14 played), and had multiple hits in five of those games.
+- Thomas has picked up a hit in 73.3% of his 15 games this season, with more than one hit in 33.3% of those games.

-- In 14 games played this year, he has not hit a home run.
+- He has not gone deep in his 15 games this year.

-- Thomas has driven in a run in three games this year (21.4%), including one multiple-RBI game.
+- In three games this year, Thomas has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this season (35.7%), including one multi-run game.
+- In five of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.